 With JetBrains Rider, you can navigate the structure of the current document using the Structure window, which greatly simplifies navigation in large files.
 The window is synchronized with the editor: as you switch to another editor tab, the window displays the structure of the corresponding file.
 To navigate through the file easily, preprocessor directives are hidden by default.

 Right from the Structure window, you can access even more actions.
 To check the available commands, you can right-click any symbol.

 Find usages of symbolsAlt+F7

 If the opened file contains unit tests, these are marked with corresponding icons displaying the status of their last execution.
 You can also run and debug unit tests right from inside the Structure window.

 Changes the structure view so that all symbols in the current document appear in the alphabetical order.

 Expands/collapses all nodes in the current tab.

-When this button is pressed, source code in the editor editor is scrolled according to the items selected in the window.
+When this button is pressed, the editor opens the file and scrolls it according to the items selected in the window.

 Title bar context menu and buttons